acenet-arc/cpp_as_a_second_language/_episodes/constructors_and_destructors.md

 ~~~
 {: .bash}

-and then add the three types of constructors
+and then add the three types of constructors.

+Note that the `...` in the lines `void display(){...}` and `void display(int num){...}` below are used to indicate that there is still code in those functions but we aren't showing them to improve readability and help highlight the changes we made.

 ~~~
 #include <iostream>